Skip to Content

 If you do get robbed, it is best to remain calm and avoid any confrontation.
 Give the robber what they’re demanding.
 Usually, they just want your wallet and phone.
 If you give them what they want, they will leave you alone.

-Home Invasions in Uganda
+Home Invasions

-Home invasions often turn violent if the victim is home.
+Home invasions can turn violent if the victim is home.
 You can read about a recent home invasion on the Uganda Police Force website.
-In this unfortunate case, six criminals waited outside of a woman’s house with a gun and machetes.
+In this case, six criminals waited outside of a woman’s house with a gun and machetes.
 When she came out to lock the gate, they attacked her and robbed her of her cash, electronics, and car.
 She and two others who were at the home ended up in the hospital.

 Terrorism in Uganda